FREE-Merging: Fourier Transform for Efficient Model Merging

-The results in Table~\ref{tab:performance_beit} demonstrate that our method also shows significant improvements in multi-modal models.
-Unlike the merging of vision or language models, which often involve similar tasks, such as classification or generation, the task similarity here is relatively low.
-Therefore, the superiority in this configuration fully indicates the generalization ability of our FR-Merging and FREE-Merging, making them suitable for a wide range of applications.
+Table~\ref{tab:performance_beit} shows that our methods gain great improvements in multi-modal models.
+Unlike vision or language model merging, which often involve similar tasks, such as classification, the task similarity here is relatively low.
+The strong performance highlights the generalization ability of our methods, making them widely applicable.